Projecting dynamical systems via a support bound: Implementation and performance

-\item DifferentialThomas library in Maple~\cite{bachler2012algorithmic}.
+The software packages we use for comparison are: \begin{itemize} \item DifferentialThomas library in Maple~\cite{bachler2012algorithmic}.
 This library can compute differential Thomas decomposition for arbitrary polynomial PDE systems which, using an appropriate ranking, can be used to perform elimination.
 We used version Maple 2023.

 \item DifferentialAlgebra library (containing BLAD~\cite{blad}) which can compute a characteristic set decomposition for arbitrary polynomial PDE systems.
 Again, using an appropriate ranking, this can be used to perform elimination.
 We used version 1.11.